Current openings

 Who are we ?

 The Life Review is a registered charity dedicated to normalizing death, dying and grief through education and engagement.
 We aim to create a society where individuals, families, and communities are equipped to navigate end-of-life and grief confidently and compassionately.
-Our vision is to foster dignity, peace, and acceptance, reducing bereavement-related mental health issues and strengthening support networks.
+Our vision is to foster dignity, peace, and acceptance, reducing grief-related mental health issues and strengthening support networks.
 Join our charity at a pivotal moment of growth and impact.

 Why Join Us?